p2isecke/go-practice/README.md

 * Consider adding examples in the `_test.go` file.
 This is preferred over including examples in READMEs since they are compiled and tested.
   * Run `go test -v` to see the output.
 * Formatting: https://pkg.go.dev/fmt
+* Starts with **lowercase** --> Private and not accessible outside the package it's defined in
+* When you call a function or a method the arguments are copied.
+* `var` lets you define values global to the package

 ### Functions
 * Function names: